The optimizer handles derived tables as follows:

 EXPLAIN SELECT * FROM (SELECT * FROM t1) AS derived_t1;

-The optimizer avoids materializing the subquery by delaying it
+The optimizer avoids materializing the derived table by

 SELECT execution.
 In this case,